All Episodes

 That's an amazing thing.

-So the Congress, uh Congressman Jordan and his committee and many others are beginning to get a series of documents are gonna continue to flow for several days to Congress and to some of the other oversight bodies, but they show unequivocally that Bruce Orb, a deputy to Obama Deputy Attorney General Sally Yates, the woman who signed the first slice of warrant on the Trump campaign, had extensive contact with the two Democratic opposition researchers who were being paid by Hillary Clinton by the Democratic Party to defeat Donald Trump with the Russia allegations.
+But they show unequivocally that Bruce Orr, a deputy to Obama Deputy Attorney General Sally Yates, the woman who signed the first FISA warrant on the Trump campaign, had extensive contact with the two Democratic opposition researchers who were being paid by Hillary Clinton by the Democratic Party to defeat Donald Trump with the Russia allegations.

-That is uh Glenn Simpson at First and GPS and his British uh intelligence operative, Christopher Steele.
+That is Glenn Simpson at Fusion GPS and his British intelligence operative, Christopher Steele.

-Uh And then after Steele's fired by the FBI, because he's a snitch that went bad, he's violated the rules, he's fired by the FBI, or becomes a critical conduit of information who continues to feed the FBI information from Steele, even though he's been terminated as uh as an unreliable confidential source.
+Or becomes a critical conduit of information who continues to feed the FBI information from Steele, even though he's been terminated as an unreliable confidential source.

-So what you see uh this these emails, more than even the stroke uh in page email show for sure that the um uh the Hillary Clinton campaign, the DNC and their actors, their agents were really working hand in foot with the Justice Department, the FBI, the intelligence community to further what has been uh uh still an unproven narrative, the unproven narrative of collusion.
+So what you see, these emails, more than even the stroke in page emails, show for sure that the Hillary Clinton campaign, the DNC, and their actors, their agents, were really working hand in foot with the Justice Department, the FBI, the intelligence community to further what has been still an unproven narrative, the unproven narrative of collusion.

-I want you to I want you to explain it though.
+You can see I want you to explain it, though.

 Politicians lie.

-But then it's used as the as the bulk of information according to the newness and the Brassley Graham memos to obtain a Pfizer warrant on an opposition party candidate in an election year, so that they can spy on that campaign.
+But then it's used as the bulk of information, according to the newness and the Brassley-Graham memos, to obtain a Pfizer warrant on an opposition party candidate in an election year so that they can spy on that campaign.

-And then Nelly Orr is working for Fusion GPS that got the Perkins Couie funneled money from the DNC and Hillary Clinton to pay a foreign national Christopher Steele, who himself in an interrogatory said, Oh, this is raw intelligence.
+And then Nelly Orr is working for Fusion GPS that got the Perkins Koohee funneled money from the DNC and Hillary Clinton to pay a foreign national Christopher Steele who himself in an interrogatory said, oh, this is raw intelligence.

 We haven't verified it.